benjhess/node-packer/node/doc/api/http2.md

 * `code` {number} The HTTP/2 error code to send in the final `GOAWAY` frame.
   If unspecified, and `error` is not undefined, the default is `INTERNAL_ERROR`, otherwise defaults to `NO_ERROR`.
-* Returns: {undefined}

 Immediately terminates the `Http2Session` and the associated `net.Socket` or `tls.TLSSocket`.

 Once destroyed, the `Http2Session` will emit the `'close'` event.
-If `error` is not undefined, an `'error'` event will be emitted immediately after the `'close'` event.
+If `error` is not undefined, an `'error'` event will be emitted immediately before the `'close'` event.

 If there are any remaining open `Http2Streams` associated with the